atomaszewicz/Bond/RStudio/Analysis.md

 From this table we see that the max scores are higher for the '538' analysis, while the mean and min scores are higher for the Bond films.
 Based on this, the Bond movies are above average, but have never thoroughly rocked nor stunk-up the theatre (or home theatre).
 Being such a long running blockbuster franchise, there is a lot of time, effort, care and **money** put into making a Bond film above average but since they're fairly formulaic, it is harder to 'WOW' the audience into a 100% score or dissapoint them into a 5% rating.
 In contrast to this, expectations for 'new' movies (i.e. those in the '538' data) can cause them to be anywhere from underground sleeper hits, to tremendous big-budget flops.

-One thing that bugged me about the results from the Bond series it that I expected critics to be more, well, critical of movies than your average Joe Rotten Tomatoe, while in reality the average user rating was 10% (7 percentage-points) less than the critic ratings.
-However, as expected, in the '538' article Rotten Tomatoes user ratings were on average 19% (3 percentage-points) higher than Rotten Tomatoes critic scores <sup>[1]</sup>.
-It could be that critics are harsher on movies in general but they understand the place of the James Bond movies.
-So while the average theater-goer is keeping their score of Citizen Kane or Casablanca in mind when they pencil in their rating for the 007 films, critics understand that the Bond franchise should be judged for what it is going for.
+One thing that bugged me about the results from the Bond series it that I expected critics's scores to be more, well, critical of movies than that of your average Joe Rotten Tomatoe.
+The average RT user rating for the Bond films was 10% (7 percentage-points) less than the critic ratings, while the results from the '538' article pegged user ratings 19% (3 percentage-points) higher than critic scores <sup>[1]</sup>.
+It could be that critics are more harsh on movies in general but they understand the place of the James Bond movies.
+So while the average theater-goer is keeping their score of Citizen Kane or Casablanca in mind when they pencil in their rating for the 007 films, critics understand that the Bond franchise should be judged for what it is: B-movies about a globe-trotting, babe-charming super spy, not exaclty high-art.

-So now that we've exhausted analyzing the metrics based on their averages, let's look at how they stack up for individual films.
+So now that we've looked at how the franchise ranks on average, and how that average compares to other films, let's look at the ratings of specific films in the series.

 ```R
 #We reshape the 'rate' dataframe to have all the numerical ratings in one column